Dardanelles: Byzantine history

 – All wine merchants who bring wine to the capital (Constantinopolis), except Cilicians, have to pay the Dardanelles officials 6 follis and 2 sextarius of wine.

 – In the same manner, all merchants of olive-oil, vegetables and lard must pay the Dardanelles officials 6 follis.
 Cilician sea-merchants have to pay 3 follis and in addition to that, 1 keration (12 follis) to enter, and 2 keration to exit.

 – All wheat merchants have to pay the officials 3 follis per modius, and a further sum of 3 follis when leaving.

-Since the 14th century the Dardanelles have almost continuously been controlled by the Turks.